bioinfo-pf-curie/vegan/README.md

 ### Introduction

 This pipeline was built for **Whole Exome Sequencing** and **Whole Genome Sequencing** analysis.
 It provides a detailed quality controls of both frozen and FFPE samples as well as a first downstream analysis including mutation calling, structural variants and copy number analysis.
-Most of the pipeline steps can work for tumor/normal paired samples and tumor-only samples.
+Most of the pipeline steps can work for tumor/normal paired samples and tumor-only samples. `VEGAN` can run from raw `fastq` files or from intermediates results such as `BAM/CRAM` aligned files or `VCF` files.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda / singularity containers making installation easier and results highly reproducible.
-The current workflow was inspired from the [nf-core Sarek pipeline](https://github.com/nf-core/sarek) with several common processes, and further modifications and new analysis steps.
+The first version of `VEGAN` was inspired from the [nf-core Sarek pipeline](https://github.com/nf-core/sarek) with several common processes, additional modifications and new analysis steps.

 ### Pipeline summary